 The local hiking routes follow graded roads and two-tracks, so a great place for beginning hikers or small kids.
 And with perhaps one pickup truck driving by all day, the routes don't feel like roads; they feel more like deluxe hiking trails where friends can walk (and talk) two or three abreast.

+This is just one of many hiking options in the Valles Caldera National Preserve.
+You can learn about the local hiking guide at this web site.
 Be sure to check the VCNP web site for current regulations before visiting the preserve.
-For now you don't need a permit if you park outside the preserve boundary and day-hike from there.
+For now (2017) you don't need a permit if you park outside the preserve boundary and day hike from there.

 To reach the starting point, head north on NM 4 from San Ysidro, through Jemez Springs.
 Shortly after the NM 126 turnoff at La Cueva, NM goes into a big rightward hairpin curve.
 Near the apex of the curve (at 35 deg.
 52.630 min.
 N, 106 deg.
 37.973 min.
 W), turn left (north) off NM onto a graded road (not well signed, so use your GPS to find the turn).
 About 190 meters in, the road forks; ignore FR 106 headed left and uphill and follow FR 105 as it heads up Sulphur Creek.
 Drive slowly through the residential area for about a mile, then up the wooded canyon for about a mile more.
 The locked gate at the preserve boundary is at 35 deg.
 54.222 min.
 N, 106 deg.
 37.267 min.
 W. Use the wide spot just shy of the gate to turn around, and pull off on the west shoulder of the road about 60 meters south of the gate.
 There's enough room for about three cars to park there without interfering with road traffic.
 Your starting elevation is 8110 feet.